willstMSFT/microsoft-365-docs/microsoft-365/enterprise/engineering-direct-portal.md

 5. Remove Account from Administrative Roles - To ensure that the attacker can't perform administrative actions, [remove compromised account from any administrative roles](/microsoft-365/admin/add-users/assign-admin-roles?WT.mc_id=365AdminCSH_SupportCentral).
 You can restore the user's membership once the account is secured.

 6. Enable Mailbox Logging - Mailbox logging is the capability of capturing and analyzing audit logs related to security, compliance, and other activities within Microsoft 365 or Office 365.
-[Please enable mailbox logging.](/purview/audit-log-enable-disable?tabs=microsoft-purview-portal)
+[Enable mailbox logging.](/purview/audit-log-enable-disable?tabs=microsoft-purview-portal)

     a.
 The status of logging on the mailbox will be shown (Enabled or Disabled).

 7. Remove Unusual Mailbox Delegates - A mailbox delegate is someone you authorize to manage your email and calendar on your behalf.
 Displayed below are all the delegates that aren't the mailbox owner.
 [Delete any unknown users.](/exchange/recipients-in-exchange-online/manage-permissions-for-recipients)

     a.
-Users who have delegate permission will be displayed with the fields, user (email), `isinherited`, and access rights.
+Users who have delegate permission will be displayed with the fields `user (email)`, `isinherited`, and `access rights`.

 8. Remove Unusual Inbox Rules - Inbox rules are often used by attackers to forward emails to themselves.
 [Check if there are any unusual rules and delete them.](/exchange/security-and-compliance/mail-flow-rules/manage-mail-flow-rules)

     a.
-The inbox rules registered on the mailbox will be displayed with the identity, name, description, forwardto address, and enabled status.
+The inbox rules registered on the mailbox will be displayed with the identity, name, description, `forwardto` address, and enabled status.

 9. Remove Unusual SMTP Forwarding - Simple Mail Transfer Protocol (SMTP) is the protocol responsible for sending emails from the sender's email client to the email server.
 [Check if there is SMTP forwarding.](/exchange/recipients-in-exchange-online/manage-user-mailboxes/manage-user-mailboxes)